 - Verify that the top port is configured correctly.
 The top port is the port over which the K2Config application is communicating.
 If correctly configured, it is already assigned the control network IP address, as displayed on this page. - 2.
-Since the server has the role of FTP server, verify that the other port is configured correctly.
-If not configured correctly, do the following: - a) Select the other port and click Modify.A network configuration dialog box opens. - b) Enter the FTP/Streaming IP address and the subnet mask and click Apply. - 3.
+Verify that the FTP/Streaming port is configured correctly.
+If not configured correctly, do the following: - a) Select the other port and click Modify.
+A network configuration dialog box opens. - b) Enter the FTP/Streaming IP address and the subnet mask and click Apply. - 3.
 Click Next.